Copywriting ~ Marketing ~ Story Productions ~ Publishing

 • At Capilano College, I deliberately took courses I did not take in high school, including English Literature, Biology, Philosophy, and Psychology.
 I also hung out in the Jazz Music program.

 • At the University of British Columbia, I considered majoring in Literature, Psychology, and Philosophy.
-I came to the conclusion that the best Psychology and the best Philosophy were in great literature, so I did an Honours Degree in English Literature, with an emphasis on Russian novelists such as Leo Tolstoy and Fyodor Dostoyevsky.
+I concluded that the best Psychology and the best Philosophy were found in great literature, so I pursued an Honours Degree in English Literature, with an emphasis on Russian novelists such as Leo Tolstoy and Fyodor Dostoyevsky.
 I considered pursuing a doctorate in Comparative Literature.

 • After our twins were born, Ann suggested I follow my interest in computers and software development with the Computer Systems program at the British Columbia Institute of Technology.
 I chose the Expert Systems specialty, including some of the early technologies leading to the dominance of search pattern matching and Artificial Intelligence (AI).